-Query database: Use our web application to run, review, and share queries and results.
-It's available in the Azure portal and as a stand-alone application.
+Use the web application to run, review, and share queries and results.
 You can also send queries programmatically (using an SDK) or to a REST API endpoint.
 If you're familiar with SQL, get started with the SQL to Kusto cheat sheet.
-Quickstart: Query data in Azure Data Explorer
+Quickstart: Query data in Azure Data Explorer web UI